Your Privacy

 Clue created a tool to help people learn about their bodies and dispel myths and misinformation about the menstrual cycle.
 PMS is one of the biggest misconstructions.

-Track your period, PMS, cravings, and more in the Clue app.
+Track your period, mood, cravings, and more with Clue

 • Download the Clue app on the App Store